mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-walls.md

 ### Analyzing Basic Walls

-*Basic Walls* are a special *Wall Kind (System Family)* in Revit.
+*Basic Walls* are a special *Wall System Family* in Revit.
 They are constructed from a set of layers that are defined as part of the wall type definition.
 The also have a series of other unique options e.g. *Wrapping at Inserts*.
 The *Analyse Basic Wall Type* component shared here provide a method to analyze the *Basic Wall* types in Revit document:

 ![]({{ "/static/images/guides/revit-walls05.png" | prepend: site.baseurl }})